 Hunger is often something that’s felt in the stomach, whereas emotional cravings are psychological and in the head.

-Decide to become more aware of your feelings surrounding this issue and over time and with practice it’ll get easy to notice the difference and which one you’re feeling.
+Decide to become more aware of your feelings surrounding this issue, and over time and with practice it’ll get easy to notice the difference with which one you’re feeling.

 And once you get to a point where you can easily identify emotional eating urges, your task then is to only: